-Natasha Crow is a mental health therapist specializing in individual, couples/relationships, family and group therapy, and maintains a private practice in Eugene, Oregon.
+Natasha Crow is a mental health somatic therapist with a holistic approach who specializes in individual, couples/relationships, family and group therapy.
+She is an Oregon State Licensed Professional Counselor (LPC) and maintains a private practice in the Lane County Eugene/Springfield area.

 She uses an integrative methodology and looks for meaningful patterns in her choices of modalities and interventions that are directly influenced by her personal and educational life experiences.
 She uses this self-awareness to recognize roles, identities and behavioral patterns that stem from her own family and professional experiences, which aids in identifying specific patterns in others.

 Natasha has been working passionately in the mental health field for over thirteen years, first as a behavioral therapist and then as a crisis counselor prior to starting her private practice.
-She was part of a first responder mobile crisis unit (CAHOOTS) for 5 years and worked in a mental health clinic as an ongoing counselor for over 2 years.
+She was part of a first responder mobile crisis unit (CAHOOTS) for 5 years and worked in 2 mental health clinics as an ongoing counselor for over 3 years.

 She has a strong passion to continue her work in advocacy and support for marginalized communities experiencing cultural disparities in mental health.